-Chris WH Chan is Professor and Associate Dean of Ivey Business School, and faculty director of executive education for Ivey.
+Chris WH Chan is Professor and Associate Dean of Ivey Business School, and faculty director of executive education for Ivey in Asia.
 He has held leadership roles at renowned universities with advanced and extensive experience in graduate business education and corporate executive development.

 Prior to joining Ivey Business School, he was Professor of Accounting at Cornell University’s School of Hotel Administration, and Dean of the Cornell-Nanyang Institute in Singapore.
 At Cornell, Professor Chan was responsible for the brand elevation and growth of Cornell University’s Master of Management program, as well as represented Cornell in developing alumni and corporate relations in Asia.

-Based in Hong Kong, Professor Chan has more than 17 years of consulting and executive education experience in corporate learning and development (L&D) working with regional corporate universities.
-His work includes development and delivery of custom and consortium L&D programs for multinationals in the region, as well as public sector organizations in Hong Kong and Singapore.
-A sample of his corporate clients includes LVMH, Agricultural Bank of China, Norwegian Shipowners’ Association, A.S.
-Watson Group, Wal-mart, Esquel Group, ABN-Amro Bank, China MinSheng Bank, Hutchison Port Holdings, HSBC, Lucent Technologies, Roche, General Mills, Hong Kong Government Civil Service Bureau, SGS, TAL, New World Mobility, Asia Wall Street Journal, and South China Morning Post.
+Based in Hong Kong, Professor Chan has extensive consulting and executive education experience in talent and development (T&D) working with regional corporate universities.
+His work includes development and delivery of custom and consortium T&D programs for multinationals in the region, as well as public sector organizations in Hong Kong and Singapore.
+A sample of his corporate clients includes LVMH, Vivo/Oppo, Prudential, Citibank, Spin Master, Agricultural Bank of China, Bank of Singapore, FWD Insurance, EMSD, Chow Tai Fook, Manulife, NTT Com, AIA Insurance, Norwegian Shipowners’ Association, A.S.
+Watson Group, Wal-mart, Esquel Group, Swire Group, China MinSheng Bank, Hutchison Ports, HSBC, Central Bank of Bahrain, Lucent Technologies, Roche, General Mills, Hong Kong Government Civil Service Bureau, SGS, Shui On Land, TAL, New World Mobility, Asia Wall Street Journal, and South China Morning Post.